iominh/ng-scrollbars/readme.md

 			},
 			scrollInertia: 400, // adjust however you want
 			axis: 'yx' // enable 2 axis scrollbars by default,

-			// the following settings are defined for all scrollbars unless the
-			// scrollbar has local scope configuration
 			theme: 'dark',
 			autoHideScrollbar: true
 		};